ammarhakim/gkylgpuhack/gentran/README.md

 ```

 Michael also sent me his version of the Gentran user manual.
 I
 converted it to an markdown file and it is checked in here.
+I strongly
+recommend everyone updates Maxima to the latest 5.43.0 version before
+the hackathon.